vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

     ./bin/sil-kit-adapter-byte-stream-socket --socket-to-bytestream localhost:1234,toSocket,fromSocket --log Debug

 The `--log Debug` argument requests the sil-kit-adapter-byte-stream-socket to print out `Debug` level information in the logging outputs (which by default is `stdio`).
 Therefore you will see the adapter sending to the topic the data that you input with `socat`.
-For instance, if you type:
+For instance, if you type (finish by hitting enter):
 ````
-root@WSLUbuntu:~# socat TCP4-LISTEN:81 stdio
 Test 1
 ````